-Mission Statement Our Mission To protect public health, safety, and the environment by providing our customers first-class water, wastewater, and related services.
-Our Vision With our customers' best interest in mind, we will use innovative approaches to become a trusted provider of world-class products and services and a leader in our industry.
-We will become a premier employer and a respected community partner.
+Mission Statement Our Mission Protect public health, safety, and the environment by providing customers with highquality, reliable, and affordable water services.
+Our Vision With our customers' best interests as a guide, we will use innovative approaches to become a trusted provider of industry-leading water services.
 Portland Water District History 1908: Took over the Portland Water Company and began serving water to Portland and South Portland.
 PWD subsequently expanded services to include 11 communities.
 1912: Built a new, 42-inch main from Sebago Lake to Portland, increasing the availability of water.
 1913: The Maine Legislature recognized the importance of protecting the source and made it illegal to swim within two miles of the public water intakes.
 1914: Started treating the water with chlorine and in 1938 switched to chloramines.
-1979-93: Became the region's wastewater provider and constructed five wastewater treatment facilities to serve Portland, Westbrook, Gorham, Windham and Cape Elizabeth.
-The Little Falls facility was decommissioned in 2008.
-1994: Met new, challenging regulations with a state-of- the-art ozonation facility and began using ozone for primary disinfection.
+1978: Became the region's wastewater provider and subsequently constructed five wastewater treatment facilities to serve Portland, Westbrook, Gorham, Windham and Cape Elizabeth.
+1994: Met new, challenging regulations with a state-of-the-art ozonation facility.
 2008: Celebrated 100 years of service.